If your construction business is part of the Construction Industry Scheme (CIS) then the way you handle and pay VAT is likely to change.

 Now the VAT reverse charge has taken effect, you have to issue VAT reverse charge invoices to CIS-registered contractors, and these differ from standard VAT invoices (see below).

 You also no longer receive the VAT component of the payment from a CIS-registered contractor.

 You should prepare for a potential cash flow impact because you no longer have this money available before it’s passed it to HMRC monthly/quarterly.

 You might even become a repayment trader—a business that claims money from HMRC on its VAT Return, rather than making a payment.

 If this is the case, you might want to switch to monthly VAT Returns to improve your cash flow.

 As soon as possible, you should consult an accountant, VAT specialist or HMRC to learn more about this.

-The way you complete your VAT Returns will change following the introduction of the VAT reverse charge.
+The way you complete your VAT Returns has changed following the introduction of the VAT reverse charge.

 You must not enter in box 1 of the VAT Return any output tax on sales to which the domestic reverse charge applies.